ioccc-src/winner/2014/endoh1/README.md

 ./treacle
 ```

-When using a smart phone to read the output, you may need to
+When using a smartphone to read the output, you may need to
 step back to see the bigger picture because that picture is worth
 more than 1000 words.